 Posts filed under ‘careers’

 Last week I returned from Adelaide Fringe, where I did some improvisational comedy guest spots & workshops.
-Last weekend I did an intensive AFTRS scriptwriting course at ACMI, which added to my motivation to finish writing my PhD so I can focus on finishing a script!
+Last weekend I did an intensive AFTRS scriptwriting course at ACMI, which was the start of an exciting new project that will evolve probably over years.

 I’m going to Canberra next week for Science Meets Parliament, as well as to meet with my supervisor and deal with the joy that is university administration.